 - Multipart upload is limited to no more than 10,000 parts (less than 5 GB per part) and a maximum object size of 48.82 TB.

-Each object consists of an object key (ObjectKey), a data value (Value), and object metadata (Metadata).
+Each object consists of an object key (ObjectKey), an object value (Value), and object metadata (Metadata).

 You can configure objects in the console.
 For more information, see: